rhgraysonii/ruby_func_prog/README.md

 > Think of the race.
 Break code into functions.
 Make those functions functional.
 Turn a loop that repeats a process into a recursion.

 > Think of the bands.
 Turn a sequence of operations into a pipeline.

+### Moving On
+A deeper examination of functional programming brings us to some very interesting mathematical roots:

+#### Lambda Calculus

+Sounds scary, huh?

+### Coming soon....